Codex tools: Log in

 More Information:

 Categories help make sense of the hundreds of posts you'll be writing.
 By assigning the posts into different categories, you can allow readers to browse archives of only that category.
-To create a category, click the +Add New Category link in the Categories section below the post you're writing.
+To create a category, click the +Add New Category link in the Categories section in the right side menu.
 You can select multiple categories for the same posts.
-To manage your categories, go to Manage > Categories.
+To manage your categories, go to Posts > Categories.

 Additionally, through categories, you can manipulate your posts in advanced ways, such as excluding certain categories from your home page, or specifying where certain categories should appear.
 This is a common technique for magazine-style layouts, where you have different sections on the home page and you want posts from those categories to always appear in those sections.

 You can also give each category its own unique layout and design.
-For example, if you copy the content of your archive.php file, rename it to category-24.php (or whatever the category ID is), and then modify the file (such as removing the sidebar, or changing the header), the archives for that category will use the category-24.php file rather than archive.php file.
+For example, when you have category 'Latest News' whose slug is 'news', you copy the content of your archive.php file, rename it to category-news.php, and then modify the file (such as removing the sidebar, or changing the header), the archives for that category 'Latest News' will use the category-news.php file rather than archive.php file.

 More Information:

 Tags are like micro-categories or index keywords for your posts.
 Your site should probably only have 7-12 categories, but you can have hundreds of tags.
 Clicking a tag name below your post will show all posts with the same tag, helping readers find similar content (most readers arrive at your site through searches for a specific topic).
-You add tags to your posts by typing the tag names in the Tags section below the post.
-You can also manage your tags by going to Manage > Tags.
+You add tags to your posts by typing the tag names in the Tags section in the right side menu.
+You can also manage your tags by going to Posts > Tags.

 If tags are enabled in your theme, you will usually see them below the published post.
 If not, you can add a php tag to make it appear.
-(Because tagging is new with WordPress 2.3, many themes don't have the Tag template tag added by default.)
-If you go to Design > Theme Editor and click the single.php file, you'll see the code that generates your posts.
+Prepar Child Theme of current theme and copy single.php from parent theme.
+You'll see the code that generates your posts.
 Add <?php the_tags(); ?> to this file where you want the tags to appear (usually after the <?php the_content ?> tag, which generates your post content).

 More Information:

 One of the neat things about WordPress is that you can edit any post or page by clicking the Edit link that usually appears at the bottom or top of each page.
-You can also edit your posts and pages from the Manage tab, but sometimes it's easier to just navigate to the content you want to edit and click Edit.
+You can also edit your posts and pages from the Posts menu or Pages menu of Administration Screens, but sometimes it's easier to just navigate to the content you want to edit and click Edit.

 To edit a page or post:

 If the Edit link doesn't appear, it's because your theme designer has omitted it from the code.
-You can add it by going to Design > Theme Editor.
-Click the single.php file, and then add the following code after the <?php the_content(); ?> tag:
+You can add it by creating Child Theme and placing the single.php file.
+Add the following code after the <?php the_content(); ?>:

 <?php edit_post_link('Edit', '', ' | '); ?>